George G. Eitel: Family and education

 Eitel was born on a farm near Chaska, Minnesota, to John G. and Mary (Ulmer) Eitel who were immigrants from Württemberg in Germany.
 He attended Moravian Academy in Chaska.
-His father wanted him to join the family flour mill.
-Eitel wanted at first to be a teacher, but changed his mind and apprenticed to a local doctor.
+His father wanted him to join the family flour mill, but Eitel wanted at first to be a teacher, but changed his mind and apprenticed to a local doctor.

 Eitel sold books door-to-door for two years to finance his education in medicine.
 In 1885, he entered Minnesota Hospital College in Minneapolis and graduated three years later with honors.
-Then he studied at the University of Berlin for a year, and after his return to the U.S. he practiced surgery for two years in Centralia, Washington.
+Then he studied at the University of Berlin for a year, and after his return to the U.S., he practiced surgery for two years in Centralia, Washington.
 He graduated from the University of Pennsylvania medical school in 1891.

 He married Jeannette E. Larsen (born July 6, 1875, in Mona, Iowa) in Sioux Falls in January 1908.
 They had no children.
 One of his brothers, David Eitel served as secretary of his hospital.
 David's son was Dr. George D. Eitel, who succeeded George.